Kanishtha-Koul/FindDefault-Prediction-of-Credit-Card-fraud/README.md

 **Key Techniques**

-    **•	Synthetic Minority Oversampling Technique (SMOTE):** Augmented the minority class to address class imbalance.
+     •	Synthetic Minority Oversampling Technique (SMOTE): Augmented the minority class to address class imbalance.

-    **•	Feature Scaling:** Normalized the range of numerical features.
+     •	Feature Scaling: Normalized the range of numerical features.

-    **•	Model Persistence:** Serialized the trained model and dataset using pickle for future use.
+     •	Model Persistence: The trained model and dataset were serialized using pickle for future use.

 **Models Implemented**